Find a Doctor

 In most cases, patients may experience pain in the thighs for the first 24 to 48 hours, and compressive wraps are placed on the thighs.

 In most cases, patients will be able to go out in public in four to five days.
 You should keep your legs elevated as much as possible for the first week after surgery.
 Showering is permitted within the first several days.
 Vigorous physical activity is limited for four weeks following surgery.
-Swelling in the ankles may be noticed as you become more active.
+As you become more active, you may notice some swelling in your ankles.

 A thigh lift tightens the skin on the upper thighs, but involves a permanent scar that may be quite visible and is considered major surgery.
 A thigh lift does not correct loose skin on the calves, and there may be a noticeable transition where the newly tightened skin of the upper leg meets the calf.
 In addition to the risks associated with anesthesia, leg swelling may occur after this procedure.
 This often improves with time, but can be permanent in some cases (lymphedema).